 Do you say this phrase?
 Let me explain why I want you to stop.

 I hear people say, “I don’t see color” or “I don’t care if you’re pink or green” or “color shouldn’t matter, we are all one race”.
 Ugh.
 These are all sentences that really don’t mean anything, just one of those things people say because it sounds good.
+Stop saying it.

 We all know that color shouldn’t matter, but it does.
-In America it most certainly does and acting like you don’t see the color of someone standing in front of you is ridiculous.
+In America it most certainly does, and acting like you don’t see the color of someone standing in front of you is ridiculous.
 You are engaging in denial if you think you don’t see color.
 Please stop it.

 I think this phrase hides the underlining truth in our country that no one seems to really be able to discuss…racism.
 Racism is alive and thriving in our country and you saying that you don’t see color really doesn’t help.
 I know you think it does, but it doesn’t.
 Why?
 Because unless you are blind or have something wrong with your eyes, you most definitely see color.

 You see the varying hues of skin that are living in this vast country, you HAVE to see the differences in the shape of our eyes, noses, and lips.
 You see the different textures of hair that grow out of the heads of those that don’t look like you.
 Why would you not want to see all of that variety?
-And if you like variety, you’re going to love my stickers and magnets that come in 3 different skin tones and 4 different hair styles.
-They are perfect for you!
-Get yours here.

 Somehow in our country it has become bad to see color.
 It is now acceptable for someone to tell me, “I don’t see color.”
 Well, I’m Black and I want you to see me.
 I want you to notice the rich brownness of my skin and how when the sun hits it, I glow.